onassar/TurtlePHP/README.md

 ### MVC flow
  - Data access ought to be managed through a corresponding object&#039;s model
  - Output of a request out to contained within a view
- - Business/middleware logic ought to be managed through a controller
+ - Business/middleware logic ought to be managed through a controller (and through a controller&#039;s action/method)

 ### Buffer control
- -
+ - Output buffer can be passed through a single, or series of, closures, to manipulate output before it is sent to the client
+ - Useful for writing framework-wide plugins to (eg. clean output, inject security headers/content)

 ### Error/exception handling
+ - Non-framework errors are routed to an internal file which presents a friendly user interface.

 ### Dynamic routing
+ - Routes can be added to the application dynamically (eg. by a plugin)

-### Tiny footprint (8 files, &lt;35kb)
+### Tiny footprint
+ - TurltePHP&#039;s core directory contains just 8 files, and is cumulatively less than 35kb
+ - While not having been benchmarked, it&#039;s simplicity and minimalism allows for unencumbered application development